Accessibility links

 Under Statement source URL, enter a URL that will direct visitors to the statement source.

-The URL will open if a visitor hits the Statement source on the public site.
+The URL will open if a visitor clicks or taps the Statement source on the public site.

 NOTE: Including a Statement source URL lets visitors verify your claim and boosts the authority of the story.
-We recommend completing this field for every FactCheck page (although it is not required).
+We suggest completing this field for every FactCheck page (although it is not required).

 The verdict is the objective assessment of the statement.
 Hit Verdict in the left panel to enter details relating to the verdict.